openebs/openebs/contribute/design/1.x/csi/20190805-csi-zfspv-volume-provisioning.md

 ### 1. CSI create volume
 At CSI when we get a volume create request, we will create a PV object.
-The actual volume will be create at the Node publish time.
+The actual volume will be created at the Node publish time.
 We will have StorageClass at this point.
 We will create a ZfsVolume custom resource with all the volume properties that are present in the custom resource.
 This custom resource will be used for creating and managing the ZFS